ruiying-ocean/cgeniepy/publication/paper.md

 Despite the power of cGENIE, the analysis of its model output has relied on a collection of MATLAB scripts developed by the cGENIE maintainer (https://github.com/derpycode/muffinplot).
 A systematic package has been long missing.
 Such gap might hamper the efficiency of the research, in particular for users who are not familiar with MATLAB or need to perform customised analysis (e.g., model ensemble based analysis).

 Python is a popular open-source programming language that has a built-in package management system.
-Therefore, relative to MATLAB, Python packages can be easier to install, use, and demonstrate across platforms.
-So far, many Earth System Models have their own Python package support (e.g., @romain2023 for the NEMO model and @gael2023 for the MITgcm model).
+Therefore, relative to MATLAB, Python packages can be easier to install, use, and demonstrate across platforms based on jupyter notebook/quarto.
+So far, many climate and ocean Models have their own Python package support (e.g., @romain2023 for the NEMO model and @gael2023 for the MITgcm model).
 As such, it is useful to develop a similar one for the growing cGENIE community.

 # Package Design